Aliases for HTR1B Gene

 HTR1B (5-Hydroxytryptamine (Serotonin) Receptor 1B, G Protein-Coupled) is a Protein Coding gene.
-Diseases associated with HTR1B include intermittent explosive disorder and premature ejaculation.
+Diseases associated with HTR1B include antisocial personality disorder and premature ejaculation.
 Among its related pathways are Signaling by GPCR and CREB Pathway.
 GO annotations related to this gene include drug binding and serotonin binding.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for HTR1B Gene